 Can I start at any time?

-What are Associate and Master Degrees?
+What are the Associate and Bachelor's Degrees?

-Does Lucent offer Bachelor programs?
+Does Lucent offer Doctoral programs?

 Do I have to be fluent in English?

 This depends on the program in which the student is enrolled.
 There are no English requirements for students enrolling in extension courses.
 However, for all other programs, proficiency in English is required, which is assessed from the free online Test of English Comprehension (TEC) that Lucent provides for all non-native speaking students.
 Students entering the Associate's or Bachelor's degree programs must have an intermediate knowledge of English, while students entering the Master's degree programs must have advanced English proficiency.

 What is the TEC?

 TEC is the Test of English Comprehension.
 It is an exam developed to assess a student's level of English comprehension.
 This exam is free of charge to all incoming students.
 The test has a total of 100 multiple-choice questions and must be completed within 90 minutes.